theopenlane/core/internal/workflows/README.md

 ## Workflow Metadata

 The `workflowMetadata` query exposes eligible fields and eligible edges per workflow object type for UI composition and trigger authoring.
-Eligible edges are derived from the generated edge registry (`internal/ent/workflowgenerated/workflow_edge_extractor.go`).
+Eligible fields and edges are derived from the entityops schema registry.

 ## Adding Workflow Support to a Schema